Last updated on November 4, 2019 at 12:50 pm

-Summer is just around the corner, which means your car is probably due for some service.
+Summer is here, which means your car is probably due for some service.
 Plymouth Rock Assurance recommends these tips when getting your car ready for summer:

 Tire Check If you are using winter tires, they should be swapped out for your summer set.
 If you are using all-season tires, like most of us, a routine check is essential.
 Check that enough tread is left after a tough winter, and keep an eye out for signs of uneven wear or visible wear bars.
 If you see any of the above, replace the tire.
 Also, check for missing balance weights, the clip-on or stick-on lead/steel weights mounted to the edge or inside of your wheels.
 These help keep your tires balanced and prevent uneven wear, but can be lost in the winter.
 Lastly, check the tire pressure, as the air warms up, the pressure changes so you’ll want to make sure your tires are properly inflated.
 Don’t forget the spare!